xenses/nanotest-py/Tutorial.md

 The `comp` field contains a list of comparison data objects.
-Tests of scalar values will involve a single comparison, but tests on datastructres, if they are not a match, may generate a list of many objects.
+Tests of scalar values will involve a single comparison, but tests on datastructres may generate a list of many objects if the structs do not match.

 How to write tests